Blowdire/HighDimensionalDataAnalysis/README.md

 "Images" folder contains the project's plots;\
 "Datasets" contains all the datasets used;\
-"Salvataggi" contains the models used in Chapter 5.7
+"Salvataggi" contains the models trained in Chapter 5.7